3.3.1. Installation by Source Using Anaconda Environment for Unix-based Systems: Linux and Mac OSX

 Be sure to either close and reopen your terminal to refresh your environment variables (source ~/.bashrc or source ~/.zshrc).

-12. Install and Link Julia dependencies:
+10. Optional (Recommended): Install and Link Julia dependencies.

-13. Finally, you can run RMG from any location by typing the following (given that you have prepared the input file as input.py in the current folder).
+11. Finally, you can run RMG from any location by typing the following (given that you have prepared the input file as input.py in the current folder).

-python-jl replace/with/path/to/rmg.py input.py
+python replace/with/path/to/rmg.py input.py

 You may now use RMG-Py, Arkane, as well as any of the Standalone Modules included in the RMG-Py package.
+For more information about using conda, please check out the conda user guide.

 3.3.1.1.
 Debugging